Wilderness

 What Degrades Wilderness?

 Wilderness is preserved for all of us, however there are many things which can harm wilderness and detract from our enjoyment of this valuable resource.
-Click on the tiles below to learn about some of the biggest threats to Death Valley Wilderness.
+Click the images below to learn about some of the biggest threats to Death Valley Wilderness.

 Straight and circular tire tracks on a brown desert playa with mountains in the distance.